AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 1. Run IBP forward to obtain an interval $[\ell,u]$ for every hidden pre-activation.
 2. Use those intervals to choose sound linear ReLU relaxations.
-3. Run CROWN-style back-substitution only for the final class margins.
+3. Run the same sign-directed affine back-substitution used above only for the final class margins.

 For April's one-hidden-layer network, the IBP pass already obtains the exact pre-activation intervals $z_1\in[0.1,0.9]$ and $z_2\in[-0.4,0.4]$.
 CROWN-IBP therefore builds the same ReLU lines and repeats the margin calculation above, giving $m\geq0.1$.
+This equality is specific to April's shallow network, where IBP computes exact intervals for the first affine layer.

 The forward IBP pass is cheap because it carries two numbers per hidden value.
-It also discards relationships between hidden values before the backward pass begins.
-The final CROWN pass retains affine relationships while bounding each margin, but its ReLU relaxations are built from the coarser IBP intervals.
+In a deeper network, its intervals may already combine incompatible hidden extrema and discard their relationships.
+The final CROWN pass uses those intervals to construct its ReLU lines and cannot retroactively tighten them.
 The result remains sound and can admit more spurious values than a calculation that tightens every intermediate bound through linear back-substitution.

 This exchange of precision for speed becomes especially useful in [certified training]({{ '/2026-08-21-neural-network-certification-6-certified-training/' | relative_url }}),